Contents

 Berlin for history and culture enthusiasts

 Immerse yourself in Berlin’s rich history and vibrant culture with this thoughtfully planned one-day itinerary.
 From iconic landmarks to fascinating museums, this journey will take you through the heart of Berlin’s past and present.
+Dive into this 1-day Berlin itinerary and get your history fix.

 Morning (7am – 11am)

-Begin your day at Café Einstein Stammhaus, a classic Viennese-style coffee house offering freshly brewed coffee, hearty breakfasts, and traditional pastries in an elegant setting.
+Breakfast: Begin your day at Café Einstein Stammhaus, a classic Viennese-style coffee house offering freshly brewed coffee, hearty breakfasts, and traditional pastries in an elegant setting.

 Key attraction: Brandenburg Gate and Pariser Platz